-MREA is thrilled to have been chosen by The Solar Foundation to be a state-wide SolSmart advisor.
+MREA was chosen by The Solar Foundation to be a state-wide SolSmart advisor.
 The SolSmart program is designed to help communities address “solar soft costs.”
 If panels, racking, and wiring are the hard costs, then the soft costs are things like business processes or administrative costs that can increase the time and money it takes to install a solar energy system — costs which are then passed on to solar customers.

 To become designated, communities must work to complete milestones from specific categories (such as permitting; planning, zoning, and development; market development and finance; community engagement, inspection, etc.) that ultimately make it easier and faster to "go solar" in their community.

-MREA has helped several Montana communities successfully achieve designation, and is working to assist even more!
+MREA served as a SolSmart Advisor from May 2017 through August 2018.
+In that time, MREA helped several Montana communities successfully achieve designation and positioned several others to achieve designation in the coming year.
 Program highlights include hosting "Solar-ease" workshops for Missoula, Missoula County, and Whitefish to educate residents on the community-specific requirements and processes they need to follow to install solar at home or at their business.
 The presentations also covered key policy considerations and financing options.

 - City of Bozeman – working towards designation

 - City of Helena – Achieved SolSmart Silver!

 - City of Missoula – Achieved SolSmart Silver!
 (Find out more on their Solar Landing page)

 - City of Red Lodge – working towards designation.
 (Find out more on their Solar Landing page)

 - City of Whitefish – Achieved SolSmart Bronze!